 - the aerodynamic set up of the front wing may be adjusted using the existing parts.
-No parts may be added, removed or replaced ; - if the FIA technical delegate is satisfied that changes in climatic conditions necessitate alterations to the specification of a car, changes may be made to the air ducts around the front and rear brakes and radiator ducts.
-These changes may be made at any time after the message "CHANGE IN CLIMATIC CONDITIONS" is shown on the timing monitors, from this point the choice of air ducts around the front and rear brakes and radiator ducts is free, subject always to compliance with the relevant Technical Regulations. - bodywork (excluding radiators) may be removed and / or cleaned ; - cosmetic changes may be made to the bodywork and tape may be added ; - any part of the car may be cleaned ; - on board cameras, timing transponders and any associated equipment may be removed, refitted or checked; - any work required by the FIA technical delegate ; - changes to improve the driver's comfort.
-In this context anything other than addition or removal of padding (or similar material) and adjustment of mirrors, seat belts and pedals may only be carried out with the specific permission of the FIA technical delegate; - repair of genuine accident damage ; - any parts which are removed from the car in order to carry out any work specifically permitted above, or any parts removed to carry out essential safety checks, must remain close to it and, at all times, be visible to the scrutineer assigned to the relevant car.
+No parts may be added, removed or replaced; - if the FIA technical delegate is satisfied that changes in climatic conditions necessitate alterations to the specification of a car, changes may be made to the air ducts around the front and rear brakes and radiator ducts.
+These changes may be made at any time after the message "CHANGE IN CLIMATIC CONDITIONS" is shown on the timing monitors, from this point the choice of air ducts around the front and rear brakes and radiator ducts is free, subject always to compliance with the relevant Technical Regulations. - bodywork (excluding radiators) may be removed and / or cleaned; - cosmetic changes may be made to the bodywork and tape may be added; - any part of the car may be cleaned; - on board cameras, marshalling system components, timing transponders and any associated equipment may be removed, refitted or checked; - any work required by the FIA technical delegate; - changes to improve the driver's comfort.
+In this context anything other than the adjustment of mirrors, seat belts and pedals may only be carried out with the specific permission of the FIA technical delegate.
+The addition or removal of padding (or similar material) is also permitted but may only be carried out under supervision and, if required by the FIA technical delegate, must be removed before the post-race weighing procedure. - drinking fluid for the driver may be added at any time, however, the capacity of the container for any such fluid must not exceed 1.5 litres; - repair of genuine accident damage; - any parts which are removed from the car in order to carry out any work specifically permitted above, or any parts removed to carry out essential safety checks, must remain close to it and, at all times, be visible to the scrutineer assigned to the relevant car.